Touching Stone Gallery

 Dow strived for harmonic compositions through three elements: line, notan, and color.
 He advocated practicing with Oriental brushes and ink to develop aesthetic acuity with line and notan.
 Notably, the term notan (often translated simplistically as dark-and-light) was derived from two characters originally used in Chinese and Japanese sumi-e: no (dense) and tan (dilute).
 Together, no-tan refers to the varying ink density produced by grinding an ink stick in water.
 Sumi-e artists spend years practicing basic brush strokes to refine their brush movement and ink flow.
 In the hand of a master, a single stroke can produce astonishing variations in tonality, from deep black to silvery gray.
 Thus, in its original context, notan means more than just dark-light arrangement, it is the basis for the beautiful nuance in tonality unique to Oriental sumi-e and brush-and-ink calligraphy.
 This ancient aesthetic concept of tonal balance has found powerful applications in contemporary Western painting and other disciplines from photography to graphic design.

 Copyright © Touching Stone Gallery.
-All rights to images and texts reserved
+All rights to texts and images reserved

 Christie_Tao_Fr.JPG (265246 bytes)